+977 01 4516813 / 4512647 info@crystalmountaintreks.com

 Options

-If you don’t have 23 days for this trek, we would gladly customize a faster paced trek following the same route in about 19 days.
-While this shorter trip does not compromise on acclimatization taking almost the same number of days for the ascent to Everest Base Camp (minus one night at Dughla), it is imperative that you be in excellent shape for the shorter trip as you would have to hike up to 15 miles on a couple of days on the descent back to Lukla.
+If you don’t have 23 days for a trek, we would recommend the 15 day fast-paced Everest Base Camp Trek itinerary.
+While this shorter trip does not compromise on acclimatization taking almost the same number of days for the ascent to Everest Base Camp (minus one night at Dughla), it is imperative that you be in excellent shape as you would have to hike up to 15 miles on a couple of days on the descent back to Lukla.

-If you’re looking for a more luxurious trek with en suite rooms, Western toilets and daily showers, our Luxury Everest Trek is a good option for you.
-We use Everest Summit Lodges and Yeti Mountain Homes which are at a far superior standard than other lodges on the trail with a garden area, comfortable lounge and a professional staff.
+If you’re looking for a more luxurious trek with en suite rooms, Western toilets and daily showers, we can customize a Luxury Everest Trek for you.
+We use Everest Summit Lodges in Monjo and Tashinga.
+We also use Yeti Mountain Homes in Lukla, Phakding, Monjo and Namche.
+These lodges are of far superior standard than other lodges on the trail with a garden area, comfortable lounge and a professional staff.
+Another superb lodge we highly recommend is the Hotel Everest View in Syangboche which is just above Namche.

 And, YES, we would be happy to custom-design any of our program for you for a minimum of two participants.